PAMP Suisse and Scottsdale 1 Kilo Gold Bars Image – scottsdalemint.com (via Unsplash)

 1 Kilo Gold Bar Dimensions

-1 kilo gold bars, like other gold bars, are surprising in how small they are for their weight: They are typically 8cm long, 4 cm wide and 1.8 cm deep - around the size of a small cell phone.
+1 kilo gold bars, like other gold bars, are surprising in how small they are for their weight: They are typically 8cm long, 4 cm wide and 1.8 cm deep – smaller than a cell phone.